-Prerequisites: This course is open to all students with interests in any aspect of film production, criticism, journalism, or scholarship.
-It assumes no previous familiarity with film studies, but students with backgrounds or interests in any of the above areas are encouraged to take the course.
+This course is open to all with interests in any aspect of film production, criticism, journalism, or scholarship.
+It assumes no previous familiarity with film studies, but those with backgrounds or interests in any of the above areas are encouraged to take the course.